So how can you do this?

 Do you know when and why you drink alcohol?
 Perhaps it’s a reward after a tough week or maybe a celebration goes hand-in-hand with a drink.
 Identifying your drinking triggers will help you recognise when and why they happen in order for you to think about how you can replace alcohol with something else.

 You might be surprised that low and no alcohol drinks are popping up in more pubs and supermarkets.
 They are a tasty alternative to alcoholic drinks and can be lower in calories as well as price.
 Also, the growing market means there is a wider variety for drinkers.
 Simple tricks include making sure you have a selection of low and no alcohol drinks at home, chilled and ready to drink; ask bartenders what low and no alcohol drinks are on offer (or check out the Club Soda guide to find venues near you).
-If you’re heading to someone’s home, why not take some of your new-found low or no favourites for your friends to try?
+If you’re heading to someone’s home, why not take some of your new-found low or no favourites for your friends to try or try some delicious mocktail recipes.

 Having a supportive friend that knows you’re trying to cut back on your drinking can make a big difference.
 Tell them how important it is for you and why.
 Remember, you might not be the only one wanting to cut back, and you might even end up encouraging someone else to team up with you.